Dorothy Chandler Pavilion: History

 In order to receive approval for construction from the Los Angeles County Board of Supervisors, Chandler promised Kenneth Hahn that the building would be open free for the public for one day a year.
 The result was the Los Angeles County Holiday Celebration, a Christmas Eve tradition sponsored by the Board of Supervisors.
-The program is broadcast on KCET-TV and an edited version of the prior year's show is syndicated to public television stations via PBS.
-Peter Kiewit & Sons (now Kiewit Corporation was the builder.
+The program is broadcast on PBS SoCal and an edited version of the prior year's show is syndicated to public television stations via PBS.

 The opening concert was held on December 6, 1964, with Zubin Mehta conducting the Los Angeles Philharmonic with soloist Jascha Heifetz.
 The program included Fanfare by Richard Strauss, American Festival Overture by William Schuman, Roman Festivals by Ottorino Respighi, and Beethoven's Violin Concerto.

 The Los Angeles Master Chorale, under Music Director Roger Wagner, was the other founding resident company at the Pavilion.
 Before creation of the Los Angeles Opera company, the New York City Opera came regularly on tour and performed in the Pavilion.
 One such tour, in 1967, consisted of two performances of Madama Butterfly, one of La Traviata, and two of Ginastera's Don Rodrigo, each with Plácido Domingo singing the main tenor role.

 On December 16, 1970, the hall hosted the monumental 12-hour Beethoven Marathon for Beethoven's 200th birthday celebration.
 Admission was $1 and the finale running well past midnight was the 4th movement of Beethoven's 9th Symphony performed by the Los Angeles Philharmonic conducted by Zubin Mehta.

 The hall's acoustics were controversial during the period the Los Angeles Philharmonic made the pavilion its home.
 Problems varied depending on the listening location, with the orchestra sounding too loud in some places and too muffled in others.
-But it was lauded for its remarkable sense of intimacy given its 3000 seats, allowing the orchestra to dramatically project and emote without sounding too bright or brash.
+However, it was lauded for its remarkable sense of intimacy given its 3,000 seats, allowing the orchestra to dramatically project and emote without sounding too bright or brash.
 Abe Meltzer, chief consulting acoustician, stated in 1986 that the basic issue was that the Pavilion was a multi-purpose room, rather than one tailored to orchestral concerts.